 Every day someone asks us about fitting thicker glass or double-glazed units into their old windows.

 There are plenty of companies out there who will sell you the glass you want.
-But many of them don’t know how your windows work, and end up breaking it in the process.
+But many of them don’t know how your windows work, and end up breaking them in the process.
 Then we get called in to make the window work again!

 The problem is that when people fit thick glass and double-glazed units into old wooden window sashes, it makes the sash much heavier.
 To keep the sash operating, you have to add just as much weight to the other end of the rope.